MediaRon/bb-vapor-modules-pro/readme.txt

 Go to <a href="https://bbvapormodules.com/modules/">our modules section</a> to see a demonstration of all the modules.

 == Changelog ==

+= 1.3.0 =
+* Released 2019-08-04
+* Fixing admin settings for Instagram connection/disconnect.
+* Added options to disable modules.
+* Added Whitelabel settings to customize the plugin for clients.

 = 1.2.15
 * Released 2019-08-02